 Pregnant or experiencing pregnancy symptoms?
 We will have you come to our office, Associates in Women’s Health in Youngstown, OH to determine the stage of your possible pregnancy.
-Once your pregnancy has been confirmed, we will schedule series of check-ups for during your pregnancy to prevent potential health problems for you and your baby.
-Recurring ultrasounds, blood work, physical exams and pelvic exams help us monitor yours and the baby’s health.
+Once your pregnancy has been confirmed, we will schedule a series of check-ups during your pregnancy to prevent potential health problems for you and your baby.
+Recurring ultrasounds, blood work, physical exams, and pelvic exams help us monitor yours and the baby’s health.
 If you are interested in vaginal birth after C-section, Dr. Hill can discuss your options.
-Identifying pregnancy symptoms such as, the cause of cramping during pregnancy, helps us determine if it is due to a serious condition or not.
+Identifying pregnancy symptoms such as the cause of cramping during pregnancy, helps us determine if it is due to a serious condition or not.
 Prenatal care also includes prenatal coaching on the following topics:

 - Prenatal lifestyle changes

 - Prenatal nutrition

 - Vaginal birth after C-section

 - Basic skills for taking care of a newborn